TheProtagonists/TheWorldBeyond/README.md

 **Another way you can install the entirety of The World Beyond is by using [CKAN](https://forum.kerbalspaceprogram.com/index.php?/topic/154922-*), which will automatically download the mod and its dependencies into your GameData.**

+***At least 16GB of RAM is recommended if you want to run the entirety of TWB with all of the visuals.***

 ----

 # Links